-The Joe Richarz Memorial Building, constructed in 1961 with gifts from Mr. and Mrs. Joe Richarz of Uvalde, is an air-conditioned, two-story brick structure which houses the offices of the college President, the Vice-President for Academic Affairs, and the Dean of College of Applied Sciences on the first floor and the offices of the Vice-President for Administrative Services, the Associate Vice-President for Institutional Advancement, and Outreach on the second floor.
+The Joe E. Richarz Memorial Administration Building was constructed in 1961 with gifts from Mr. and Mrs. Joe Richarz of Uvalde.
+The two-story brick structure houses the offices of the College President, the Vice-President of Academic Affairs, Dean of Applied Sciences and Workforce Education and the Dean of Liberal Arts and Adult education and Literacy.
+Included on the first floor is SWTJC Director of Quality Enhancement Plan (QEP)/Professional Development Officer.
+The second floor houses the offices of the Vice-President of Administrative Services, SWTJC Public Information team and SWTJC's Outreach team.